TinBryn/advent-of-code-2021/README.md

 # Advent of Code 2021

-## Merry Christmas fellow Rustaceans
+## 🎄 Merry Christmas fellow Rustacean 🎄

-It's that time of year again, Santa is in trouble and needs our help to save Christmas.
+It's that time of year again, Santa 🎅 is in trouble and the elves needs our help to save Christmas.
 For such an important task we need the utmost in reliability and performance so I will be using Rust to do my part.
+So get ready to `.unwrap()` those 🎁, and save Christmas (or `panic!()`).

 ## Structure